NathanKeyzer/be-assessment-2/README.md

 To start the server```nodemon app.js```

 ### Database
 For setting up the database i used mongodb.
 Mongo db is a no-sql database.
-I had a problem with the setup of mongodb my macOs version is to low to install mongodb via homebrew so i had to pick another tool to make a database, therefore is used an online tool called mLab.
+I had a problem with the setup of mongodb my macOs version is to old to install mongodb via homebrew so i had to pick another tool to make a database, therefore is used an online tool called mLab.
 To make this database work i had to work with mongoose.

 ```
 DB_URL=mongodb://dbuser:dbpassword@ds147440.mlab.com:47440/dbname